Chapter Review at a Glance

 Technical Chapters

 The Technical Chapter category includes chapters that rely on data analysis and more technical decision making.
-These chapters also rely on the selection of a Preferred Alternative before policy changes can be considered.
+These chapters also rely on the Environmental Impact Statement (EIS) process and the selection of a Preferred Alternative before policy changes can be considered.
 Drafts are expected to be available to the public towards the beginning of 2026.

 Functional Chapters